KaiserWilhelm23/colour-package-python.io/README.md

 # colour-package-python-
-A easy to use python package to change colour  output on terminal
+A easy to use python package to change colour  output on terminal.
+To call the colour package you must copy the color.py script to a folder with your python project to call it and use it!

 # Version 1.0